Fairfield University Undergraduate Overview

 When considering an applicant for admission, Fairfield looks at measures of academic achievement, students' curricular and extracurricular activities, their life skills and accomplishments, and the degree to which they have an appreciation for Fairfield's mission and outlook.
 Students are challenged to be creative and active members of a community in which diversity is encouraged and honored.

 As a result of this holistic model of education and focus on career-oriented activities and internships, Fairfield University graduates have been highly successful in gaining admission to selective graduate schools, while others go on to achieving successful and satisfying careers.
-Information on Fairfield's undergraduate alumni reveals that within six months of receiving a Fairfield degree, 98% are either employed, attending graduate school or participating in volunteer service.
+Within six months of graduation, over 98% of graduating students are either employed, attending graduate school or participating in volunteer service.